 Thank you for your interest in writing for ProductiveWriters.com.
-We want to share your knowledge and expertise with our readers!
+I want to share your knowledge and expertise with my readers!

 Please read this page thoroughly.